 Before the independence of India in 1947 Orissa was still ruled by many royal families who owned plenty of land and large pompous palaces.
 Many of these properties have since collapsed or were entirely neglected as these noble families lost their power.

-However, a new generation of royals has realised the potential of their heritage and opened up their homes to guests who like to travel to Orissa.
-The aim is to be able to maintain and renovate the old buildings but also to preserve their traditions, tell their stories and support local communities who once worked on their lands.
+However, a new generation of royals has realized the potential of their heritage and opened up their homes to guests who like to travel to Orissa.
+The aim is to be able to maintain and renovate the old buildings.
+But also to preserve their traditions, tell their stories and support local communities who once worked on their lands.

-We has visited the three palace homestays Killa Aul, Gajlaxmi and Dhenkanal.
+We visited the three palace homestays, Killa Aul, Gajlaxmi Palace and Dhenkanal Palace.
 We were impressed by their sheer hospitality and beauty of architecture and surroundings.
-All together there are eight heritage properties with homestay character in Orissa that started hosting domestic and international guests who are seeking royal hospitality and unique accommodations.
+Altogether, there are eight heritage properties with homestay character in Orissa that started hosting domestic and international guests who are seeking royal hospitality and unique accommodations.

 5. Temple and other monuments